Château Berliquet, 2025

 - Red Still

-- Merlot, Cabernet Franc, Cabernet Sauvignon
+- Merlot, Cabernet Franc

 Please note, en primeur wines are not available for delivery until they arrive in the UK